-An example of a beer that improves with age are Belgium's Lambic beers, something I enjoy often and would highly recommend you try.
+An example of a beers that improve with age are Belgium's Lambic beers, something I enjoy often and would highly recommend you try.
 These beers are aged in oak barrels for up to two years.
 After this, certain bottled styles of Lambic can continue aging in the bottle for many years.
 Aging always has to do with oxidation.
 But while oxidation is responsible for off-flavors and bad aromas in stale beer or wine, it is also responsible for the complex compounds that lead to the flavor of wine and beer that benefits from it.

 Another example of aged beers are barrel-aged beers.
-However, they do not necessarily age in the bottle.
+However, they do not necessarily age well in the bottle.

 Most beer is at its highest quality and peak of flavor the moment it leaves the brewery.
 After this, if it is not exposed to excessive heat, light, or oxygen it will have a useful shelf-life of a few months.

 As revealed in this article about rewarming beer, light is by far the worst enemy of beer.
 Many beer enthusiasts hate popular beers like Corona or Heineken.
 Well, Corona is bottled in clear bottles and Heineken in light-green ones.
 Both let through UV rays, responsible for that skunky taste.
 This doesn't mean that either is guaranteed to be bad, but the beer has no protection!
 This why many large brands, and most small craft beers use dark-colored light-opaque brown glass bottles.
 Some have also turned to high-sided beer cartons.
 You also may be noticing that the beer world is experiencing a can revolution.